 Critical Care RN Review Course

 The CCRN certification is a board certification granted by AACN Certification Corporation.
 It validates that a register nurse has achieved a level of knowledge in nursing necessary to care for patients in the acute care and/or critical care setting.
-CCRN certification denotes that the registered nurse is qualified and component, as well as, has met the rigorous certification requirements set forth by AACN necessary to achieve board certification status.
+CCRN certification denotes that the registered nurse is qualified and competent, as well as, has met the rigorous certification requirements set forth by AACN necessary to achieve board certification status.

 This course presents an overview of topics covered in the 2017 Adult CCRN Test Plan to help you prepare for certification and apply the content in your clinical practice.